-Realisation of investments: The Trustees will request information from the investment manager about how ESG considerations are taken into account in decisions to realise investments.
+Realisation of investments: The Trustees will request information from investment managers about how ESG considerations are taken into account in decisions to realise investments.

 The Trustees will also take those factors into account as part of its investment process to determine a strategic asset allocation, and consider them as part of ongoing reviews of the Plan's investments.